 UCAS tariff points

-104-112 points including grade C or above in Maths and Physics.
-A Pass in the Practical Element of Science A levels must be achieved
+104-112 points, including grade C or above in Mathematics and Physics.
+You must have a Pass in the practical element of Science A Levels.

 BTEC National Diploma